Friday, 8 August 2025

 BUT, with historical theories, methodological naturalism is a 100% assumption.

-This is important logically because if you build a whole natural historical theory on an assumption which is not true then you are guaranteed 100% that your conclusion will be wrong if the assumption is false. (possibilis falsus syllogismus.)
+This is important logically because if you build a whole natural historical theory on an assumption which is not true then the theory could be false. (possibilis falsus syllogismus.)

 This MUST make historical theories logically weaker, because you do not have this problem with operational science.